Environmental issues in Afghanistan: Pollution

-Since 2002, over 5 million Afghan citizens that were residing in Pakistan and Iran have returned to Afghanistan.
+Since 2021, nearly 7 million Afghan citizens that were residing in Iran, Pakistan, Turkey and other countries have returned to Afghanistan.
 Many of them settled in Herat, Jalalabad, Kabul, Kandahar, Khost, Mazar-i-Sharif and other Afghan cities.

 Air pollution

 Air pollution in Afghanistan's major cities is becoming a serious problem to public health.
 Residents of Kabul suffer the most from air pollution.
 Over 2,000 Kabul residents die from air pollution each year.
-Large number of vehicles in the city is the main reason for this.
+One of the main reasons for this is the large number of old vehicles in the city.
 Nationally, an estimated 5,000 people die from air pollution.
-Some sources have given a much higher number of deaths in the past.
-Vehicles are also blamed for the air pollution in the other cities.
+Old vehicles are also blamed for the air pollution in the other cities.

 Domestic and industrial waste

-Afghanistan has long lacked a proper sewage system.
-In 2002, the United Nations Environment Programme found that a lack of waste management systems was creating dangerous conditions in several urban areas.
-In Kabul's districts 5 and 6, household and medical waste was discarded on streets.
-Human waste was contained in open sewers, which flowed into the Kabul River and contaminated the city's drinking water.

-Urban dumpsites have been used in lieu of managed landfills in Kabul, Kandahar and Herat, often without protection of nearby rivers and groundwater supplies.
-Medical waste from hospitals is sometimes disposed in the dumpsites with the rest of the cities' waste, contaminating water and air with bacteria and viruses.

-Lack of sewage management is not unique to Kabul.
-In urban areas, open sewers are common while wastewater treatment is not.
-Much of the urban water supply is contaminated by Escherichia coli and other bacteria.

-Oil refineries are another source of water contamination.
-In Herat and Mazar-i-Sharif, crude oil spills and leaks are uncontained and unsafe levels of hydrocarbons reach residential water supplies.
+Due to the decades of wars since 1978, Afghanistan was left behind in building a modern sewage system.
+Only some wastewater treatments have been built recently, including for farming purposes.
+Most of Kabul's sewage is collected by trucks from septic tanks and then dumped at nearby agricultural lands.
+Some homes have all their plumbing connected directly to storm drains.
+The water and waste from there eventually run into nearby Kabul and Paghman rivers.